CloudKlass/Azure-Admin/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Navigate back to the **Groups - All groups** blade, click the entry representing the **IT System Administrators** group and, on then display its **Members** blade.
 Verify that the **az104-01a-aaduser2** appears in the list of group members.

-### Task 3: Create an Azure Active Directory (AD) tenant (Optional - Lab environment issue)
+### Task 3: Create a tenant (Optional - Lab environment issue)

-In this task, you will create a new Azure AD tenant.
+In this task, you will create a new Microsoft Entra ID tenant.

    >**Note**: There is a known issue with the Captcha verification in the lab environment.
 If you experience this issue, please skip both this task and the next.
 We are working on a solution.